 Instead of pushing down (clicking) with one finger on the touchpad, use two fingers at the same time.

-Use two fingers, just like you did to right click, but instead of pushing down on the track pad, slide your fingers up and down.
+Like you did to right-click, use two fingers, but slide your fingers up and down instead of pushing down on the trackpad.
 Go ahead and try it out on this web page.

 I often find when I type that my thumbs graze the touchpad.
-The Chromebook usually treats this as a “click” which moves my cursor or causes some other issue.
+The Chromebook usually treats this as a “click” that moves my cursor or causes other issues.
 One way would be to invest in some thumb covers.
-Another option is to adjust my Chromebook touchpad settings.
+Another option is to adjust your Chromebook touchpad settings.

 Changing the Touchpad settings has made a huge difference for me.
 I also love the fact that I don’t have to redo the setting on every Chromebook I use.
 However, I do like the finger puppet option too 🙂

 Swap Between Tabs Using a Chromebook Touchpad

 You probably have several tabs open in your Chrome browser right now.
 Tabs allow us to have several websites open at the same time.
 There are a few different ways to swap between them.

 - You can click on each tab using your (mouse) pointer.